Buying REO property or a foreclosure in Ewing?

 Making an offer on a bank-owned property is not something to be taken casually.

 What is an REO?

-A REO, on the contrary, is a much cleaner and attractive deal.
-The REO property was unable to find a buyer during foreclosure auction.
+A bank-owned property, on the other hand, is a more tidy and attractive transaction.
+The REO property did not find a buyer during foreclosure auction.
 The bank now owns it.
-The lender will handle the elimination of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
+The lender will deal with the removal of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.

-Are REO's a bargain in New Jersey?
+Are REO properties a bargain in Ewing?

 All set to make an offer?

-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know about the condition of the property and what their process is for accepting offers.
-Since banks most commonly sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for hidden damage and terminate the offer if you find it.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know about the condition of the property and what their process is for receiving offers.
+Since banks almost always sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for hidden damage and cancel the offer if you find it.